Airbus Group says A350 delivery target unchanged

-AMSTERDAM (Reuters) - Airbus (AIR.PA) is maintaining its target for more than 50 A350 deliveries in 2016 despite a slow start to the year due to problems in the supply chain, Finance Director Harald Wilhelm said on Thursday.
+AMSTERDAM, April 28 (Reuters) - Airbus is maintaining its target for more than 50 A350 deliveries in 2016 despite a slow start to the year due to problems in the supply chain, Finance Director Harald Wilhelm said on Thursday.

 He also told reporters that the A380 superjumbo would remain at breakeven in 2017 despite a drop in deliveries to 20-25 aircraft as the planemaker continues to reduce costs.
 For 2016, he said deliveries would be similar to the 27 recorded in 2015.